erickcastillo-it/it-support-notes/networking/subnetting/multi-lan-wan-addressing/README.md

 Broadcast address

-Include only the subnets that are created based on your calculations.

-Step 5: Subnet Assignment to Topology Assign subnets as follows:
+Subnet Allocation to Topology Subnets were assigned as follows:

 Subnet 0 → R1 G0/0 LAN